 (Photo Credit: Getty Images)

-How to prevent fruit flies.
+How to prevent fruit flies from invading your home.

 (Photo Credit: Getty Images)